jaroensakyod/EmployerReview/README.md

-# EmployerReview
-Employer Review about their organization
+# Employer Review about their organization

+1.ETL process

+2.Find the company with the best reviews.

+3.Find the average reviews of each company.